 Cat Sitting Rate Calculator

-US cat sitters typically charge $20–$40 per drop-in visit and $75–$150 a night for overnight care.
-Pick your state and service to see the local range — and a suggested rate for you.
+Cat sitting costs about $20–$40 per drop-in visit and $75–$150 a night for overnight care in the US.
+The going rate varies by state, experience and service type.
+Pick yours to see the local cost range, and a suggested rate for your business.

 $20–$38